on2itsecurity/etcd-operator/doc/user/spec_examples.md

 ## Custom pod security context

+By Default etcd-operator runs etcd pods compliant to the [Pod Security Restricted](https://kubernetes.io/docs/concepts/security/pod-security-standards/) standard.
 For more information on pod security context see the Kubernetes [docs][pod-security-context].

+But you may change it to your needs:
 ```yaml
 spec:
   size: 3